foambubble/foam/readme.md

 # Foam

- > _When you want to build a second brain, and you also want to own your own brain._
+ > _When you want to build a second brain, but you also want to own your own brain._

 **Foam** is a personal knowledge management and sharing system inspired by [Roam Research](https://roamresearch.com/), built on [Visual Studio Code](https://code.visualstudio.com/) and [GitHub](https://github.com/).